 - A Great Source of Antioxidants – Avocados have vitamin E and glutathione, these decrease the damage caused by oxygen (also called oxidation); they improve the function of your immune system and allow a healthier cellular environment.

 So how can you eat them?
-You can add them into your salads, into your smoothies, on toast, and to any veggie dish, you might be eating.
+You can add them to your salads, into your smoothies, on toast, and to any veggie dish, you might be eating.
 Make guacamole, popsicles, pudding, the list is endless.
 I like to mash an avocado, mix with mustard and use as a spread for my sandwich or wrap rather than mayonnaise.

 What if you don’t like the taste or texture of avocado, well I have something for you!
-This recipe is one of my family’s favourite.
+This recipe is one of my family’s favourites.
 My husband, who isn’t an avocado fan, actually asks for them quite often.
 He knows the ingredients, and says he can’t taste the avocado, but loves the flavour they have.
 I have taken these squares to different gatherings and everyone is surprised to hear what the main ingredient is after they have eaten it.
-This is an easy recipe, that’s incredibly rich and creamy thanks to the healthy fats like avocado and coconut.
-Then it is sweetened with natural sugars of maple syrup or honey.
+This is an easy recipe, that’s incredibly rich and creamy thanks to healthy fats like avocado and coconut.
+Then it is sweetened with the natural sugars of maple syrup or honey.

 KEY LIME PIE BARS

 - 1 cup old-fashioned oats